 PO5: Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
-PSO1: Develop models in Data Science, Machine learning, deep learning and Big data technologies, using AI and modern tools.
+PSO1: Ability to design and develop Artificial Intelligence algorithms, tools and techniques for solving real world problems.